quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

             +--------------+  +--------------+  +--------------+
 ~~~~~~~

-This scenario highlights the need for a dynamic context update mechanism
+This scenario highlights the need for a dynamic context update mechanism that
- that allows the `Domain Manager` to update the `Context` of all `Instances`
+  allows the `Domain Manager` to update the `Context` of all `Instances`
- that belong to the `Domain`.
+  belonging to the `Domain`.

 This raises a number of questions, such as:

 - How to ensure that all `Instances` are updated with the new `Context`?
 - How to process packets sent before the `Context` update but received after?

 Answering those specific questions is critical for the proper operation of SCHC
   in this scenario as unsynchronized `Contexts` can lead to packet loss or
   misinterpretation at the receiving end.

  It is worth noting that the same questions arise in the context of
- configuration management and are possibly addressed by existing IETF protocols.
+  configuration management and are possibly addressed by existing IETF
+  protocols.

  Nevertheless, we can already identify the need for the following:

 - A `Context Repository` that is responsible for storing the `Contexts` of
   the domain.
 In case of disagreement between `Instances`, the `Context
   Repository` is used to resolve the disagreement.
-Having one identified
+Having one identified source
-  source of truth for the `Contexts` helps to maintain consistency across
+  of truth for the `Contexts` helps to maintain consistency across the domain.
-  the domain.
-This is also useful when (new) nodes join the domain later, as
+  This is also useful when (new) nodes join the domain later, as the
-  the `Context Repository` can provide the necessary `Context` information
+  `Context Repository` can provide the necessary `Context` information to new or
-  to new or existing `Instances`.
+  existing `Instances`.
 - A mechanism for versioning `Contexts`, allowing the `Domain Manager` to
   manage multiple versions of a `Context` and facilitate rollbacks if needed.
 - A mechanism for notifying `Endpoints` of `Context` updates, ensuring that all